 ~Chapter One~ The Hard Working Girl

-But there were those who would misunderstand and lash out while in anger wishing for those who had such power to no longer exist while others craved it for themselves and would do anything to claim it, even if it meant hurting people to do it.
+But as time went on, there were those who would misunderstand and lash out while in anger wishing for those who had such power to no longer exist while others craved it for themselves and would do anything to claim it, even if it meant hurting people to do it.

-So people with those powers would hide, no longer known by man, only now seen as a myth, Enya wondered time and time again why her mother would often tell those stories.
-Yet whenever she would try the topic would change or a person from the nearby village would come asking for assistance with something.
+So, people with those powers would hide, too keep what they had a secret to where many now thought it as legend in many parts of the world.
+Enya wondered time and time again why her mother would often tell those stories.
+Yet whenever she would try and ask the topic would change or a person from the nearby village would come asking for assistance with something.

 Her storm grey eyes continued to look up at her window, it was early morning but everything was still dark outside.
 Rolling on her side Enya’s small body curled up in the furs as she buried underneath the covers of her bed to stay warm.
 Even now she could still smell the scent of her mother.
 She opened her eyes when she felt something tug on the blankets of her bed, poking her head out she looked to see a red fox was behind the action.